mjl-/mox/README.md

 buffer mishandling do not typically result in privilege escalation.
 Of course logic bugs will still exist.
 If you find any security issues, please email them to mechiel@ueber.net.

+## I'm now running an email server, but how does email work?

+Congrats and welcome to the club!
+Running an email server brings some responsibility so you should understand how it works.
+See https://explained-from-first-principles.com/email/ for a thorough explanation.